dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-07-27-building-the-really-real.md

 learn more, or maybe even build your own dialogue-based engineering program, don't hesitate to [reach out to us].

-There's never been a better time to start building.
+There's never been a better time to start building.<br/>
 Cypherpunk future is now.

 [Awakening from the Meaning Crisis]: https://johnvervaeke.com/series/awakening-from-the-meaning-crisis/